 For the follow-up to Louis Armstrong Plays W. C. Handy, George Avakian selected a program of music written by Armstrong’s old pal, Thomas “Fats” Waller.
 The result, Satch Plays Fats, was another critical and commercial success.
 “Blue Turning Grey Over You” highlights Armstrong’s mastery of ballads in this part of his career.
 He originally recorded this song in 1930 with Luis Russell’s big band, a fine performance, though one marred a bit by Armstrong’s somewhat nervous energy.
 The tempo is insistent on the original and Armstrong takes a number of breaks, usually opting for a double-timed feel and not hitting every single note square on the nose.

 Some critics argued, and continue to argue, that later Louis couldn’t do some of the things he could do as a younger man.
 And that’s true, to an extent, if you’re just talking about speed and technical components.
-But young Louis couldn’t achieve the depth and the feeling the mature Armstrong conveyed on ballads like “Blue Turning Grey Over You.”
+But young Louis couldn’t achieve the depth and the feeling the mature Armstrong conveyed on Louis Armstrong ballad songs like “Blue Turning Grey Over You.”

 17. When You’re Smiling

 Decca recording session – New York City, NY December 12, 1956